Cheap (Or Free) Mulch Options For The Garden

 I decided to make it difficult for a Bermuda grass runner or rhizome to survive long enough to reach my garden by making a wide walkway around the entire perimeter of the garden.

-I’d line the area first with empty feed sacks RancherMan has saved for me.
-This will deprive the soil beneath of light so that nothing can to grow there.
+I’d line the area first with empty feed sacks RancherMan saved for me to deprive the soil beneath of light so nothing can to grow there.

-Then I’ll top it with bark mulch to make it look nice as well as give me an easy walking surface.
-This wide surface should Bermuda grass at bay since it will have to grow a long time just to reach my garden soil.
+Then I’ll top it with mulch to make it look nice & give me a walking surface.
+This wide surface should keep Bermuda grass at bay since it will have to grow a long way just to reach light.

 I use wood bark mulch over paper feed sack in garden walkway to keep bermuda grass away from my planting rows. #TexasHomesteader